Rewa (princely state)

-Rewa State, also known as Rewah, was a kingdom and later princely state of India, surrounding its eponymous capital, the town of Rewa.
+Rewa State, formally the Kingdom of Baghelkhand, became a princely state of India, surrounding its eponymous capital, the town of Rewa.

-Rewa was one of the largest princely states in the Bagelkhand Agency and the second largest in Central India Agency.
+Rewa was the largest princely state in the Baghelkhand Agency and Central India Agency, with an area of 33,670 km².
 Rewa was also the third-wealthiest principality in Central India, with an average revenue of 2.9 million rupees in 1901.
-The Bagelkhand Agency was dissolved in 1933, following which Rewa was placed under the authority of the Indore Residency.
-Rewah state had a 15-gun salute.
+The Baghelkhand Agency was dissolved in 1933, following which Rewa was placed under the authority of the Indore Residency.